andrewl/leaflet/README.txt

 1. Run $ composer require drupal/leaflet:~1.0

-2. Add the proper repository to your composer.json file to be able to require the JS library:
+2. Add the proper repository to the composer.json file in your project root (NB not the module composer.json) to be able to require the JS library:
     {
       "type": "package",